1 music

 Introducing the Michael Drapkin Clarinet Trio at Eastman's Kilbourn Hall

-Mr. Drapkin was previously clarinetist and Executive Director with chamber music group Music Amici, an ensemble founded in 1985 and the oldest professional chamber music group in Rockland County, New York.
+Before moving to Texas from New York, Mr. Drapkin was clarinetist and Executive Director with chamber music group Music Amici, an ensemble founded in 1985 and the oldest professional chamber music group in Rockland County, New York.
 Music Amici performs both in Rockland County and New York City, and annually at the Madison Avenue Presbyterian Church in New York City.
 Music Amici has recorded on labels Angel/EMI and New World Records, and has often appeared live on WQXR, WNYC and NPR, and performed in Weill Recital Hall in Carnegie Hall as part of Michael Drapkin's fundraising concert benefitting Youth Education in the Arts.
+Many of Drapkin's performances with Music Amici can be heard at http://www.drapkin.net/performances.html on this website.

 Mr. Drapkin has performed as Concertmaster with Maestro Charles Yassky's Spirit of America Silver Cornet Band, a professional group which presents youth concerts in the New York City area, and also with his South Orangetown Band and All Star Band.
-He was also the Concertmaster of the Rockland County Concert Band in New York.
+He was also the Concertmaster of the Rockland County Concert Band in New York for five years.

 He also periodically appears with Mishulem's Klezmer Band, specializing in ethnic Yiddish wedding dance music.